Encapsia/encapsia-cli/README.md

 # Release checklist

-* Ensure git tag, package version, and enacpsia_cli.__version__ are all equal.
+* Ensure git tag, package version, and `enacpsia_cli.__version__` are all equal.

 # TODO

-* Test run view and run task once updated plugins.
+* Update the "walkthrough tests" to include everything.

+* Is it possible to add a --host arg to shell command to set a default for all commands?

 * Add sending files to views and tasks.
 * Add saving output from views and tasks to a file.

+* Validate input to plugins uninstall

+* Check completed switchover to pathlib
 * Review what is being used in lib. log vs click.echo.
 See log_error?
-* Update the "tests"
-* Validate input to plugins uninstall

 * Sync with https://bitbucket.org/cmedtechnology/icetools/src/6f7008db6133?at=refactor_tools
 * Check out https://bitbucket.org/cmedtechnology/iceapi/src/6a1093e0ae91/iceapi/?at=add_api